 Firefighters are highly trained and equipped professionals who can deal with fires a lot better than you can.
 They are the ones with the knowledge and education to put out a fire safely and efficiently, and so it is safer for you to just evacuate and call 911.

 If you try to tackle a blaze yourself, you are only putting yourself in danger.

 Olive oil is a combustible liquid, so it must have been heated up to a very high temperature to be able to ignite.
-The oil will begin to boil first and then smoke, so if you can see your olive oil reaching these points, you need to take it away from the heat source immediately to avoid a fire.
+The oil will begin to boil first and then smoke, so if you can see your olive oil reaching these points, you need to remove it from the heat source immediately to avoid a fire.

-Burning olive oil is classified as a grease fire, so it must be tackled in a different way to regular fires.
+Burning olive oil is classified as a grease fire, so it must be tackled in a different way than regular fires.
 Grease fires are fires involving any kind of cooking oils, and cannot be extinguished using water.